hugeblank/Allium-wiki/install.md

 Tip: Plugins will only be loaded if they are within the `/plugins` directory.
 If the plugin is a single file then it is not necessary to install into a seperate directory, but for consistency it's a good idea.
 Certain plugins may depend on multiple files to execute, it's in this case where a directory is almost always necessary.

-Note: There are _MANY_ more ways to install plugins, some could theoretically come with installers that automatically add the entry properly to the repolist.
-Hell a plugin could probably be developed to handle this!
-Just remember that these are not the definitive steps to installing the plugin, and it is up to the developer to mention an alternative method should there be one.

-## Installing for Devs
+## Operating as a Dev/Admin

 In the event that you've made the decision develop a plugin using Allium or admininstrate a server with Allium, there's some pretty important information you'll want to know about.

-- On startup, Allium pulls the latest version committed to the master branch.
-Generally these will be __stable__, non-breaking changes.
-However, if you don't trust me (I wouldn't), you can always replace `master` with a specific commit hash.
-This is especially useful for prospective Allium server operators (I can't see a high demand for them...), preventing me from being able to push an update that will `/summon minecraft:creeper` on repeat within your server is generally a good idea.

-- If you're really not liking Allium constantly reinstalling, like myself (many a time did the auto update script overwrite a file), take a look at the [Allium Config](config-layout.md)
+- Allium automatically checks for dependency and Allium updates.
+If there are any, an informative message (or three) will pop up explaining what's available for updating.
+Along with that, in like with the 3 exit buttons on the bottom right of your screen, a blue button with an arrow will pop up.
+At this point it's up to you to make sure that all plugins function in the latest version.
+Generally, having a backup before you update is a good idea.

+- If you're getting annoyed by allium alerting you that there's an update, check out the [Allium config](config-layout.md).
+It provides options to disable update notifications from Allium, the depedency managment software, and plugins.

 - Have a look at the documentation provided in this wiki.

 - It's also generally beneficial to be aware of the things that are getting added to Allium before thay're released.
-If you're interested in that, try cloning the [unstable branch](https://github.com/hugeblank/Allium/tree/unstable-as), or simply change the `repolist.csh` file to pull from the `unstable-as` branch.
-Documentation on the unstable branch can be found [here](docs/unstable.md)
+If you're interested in that, take a look at the Documentation, found here [here](docs/unstable.md).
+If anything there intrigues you, take a look at the [unstable branch](https://github.com/hugeblank/Allium/tree/unstable-as), or even redirect your Allium by changing the `updates.repo.branch` config option to `"unstable-as"`.

-Warning: If debug mode is enabled it prevents all plugins from updating.
-Depending on what you're doing this may be undesired behaviour.
+Warning: Unstable *means* unstable.
+Breaking changes are a thing that happen constantly in that branch and are often a pain in the rear to work out.
+If you really want to do this you should probably have a knowledge of the inner workings of Allium.